Poppers: A Quick and Dirty History of Your Favorite Inhalant

 Poppers do come with health risks.
-While the drug was misleadingly conflated with HIV during the epidemic’s earliest days — there’s no connection — studies have shown that poppers can dramatically lower blood pressure, decreasing oxygenation to the brain and causing rapid, shallow breathing, blurred vision, dizziness and fainting.
+While the drug was misleadingly conflated with HIV during the epidemic’s earliest days — and, no, there’s no connection — studies have shown that poppers can dramatically lower blood pressure, decreasing oxygenation to the brain and causing rapid, shallow breathing, blurred vision, dizziness and fainting.